devcontainers/spec/docs/specs/supporting-tools.md

 The paths are relative to the root of the repository.
 They will be opened in order, with the first file activated.

 Codespaces will automatically perform some default setup when the `devcontainer.json` does not specify a `postCreateCommand`.
-This can be disable with the `disableAutomaticConfiguration` setting:
+This can be disabled with the `disableAutomaticConfiguration` setting:

 ```jsonc
 "customizations": {